dzaninov/guide4cloud/README.md

-Purpose of this project is to provide [Wiki](https://github.com/dzaninov/cloud/wiki) to setup your own cloud services.
+Purpose of this project is to provide [step by step instructions](https://github.com/dzaninov/cloud/wiki) to setup your own cloud services.